tibotix/vscode-definition-autocompletion/README.md

 ![feature X](images/definition-autocompletion-demo.gif)

-The extension will parse every header file in your project in provides definition completion suggestions in the associated source file.
+This extension will parse every header file in your project and provides definition completion suggestions in the associated source file.

 <br>